nlbse2025/code-comment-classification/README.md

 ## Data for classification

-We provide a CSV file for each programming language (in the `input` folder) where each row represent a sentence (aka an instance) and each sentence contains six columns as follow:
+We provide a CSV file for each programming language (in the `input` folder) where each row represents a sentence (aka an instance) and each sentence contains six columns as follows:
 - `comment_sentence_id` is the unique sentence ID;
 - `class` is the class name referring to the source code file where the sentence comes from;
-- `comment_sentence` is the actual sentence string, which is a part of a (multi-line) class comment;
+- `comment_sentence` is the actual sentence string, which is part of a (multi-line) class comment;
-- `partition` is the dataset split in training and testing, 0 identifies training instances and 1 identifies testing instances, respectively;
+- `partition` is the dataset split in training and testing; 0 identifies training instances and 1 identifies testing instances, respectively;
 - `instance_type` specifies if an instance actually belongs to the given category or not: 0 for negative and 1 for positive instances;
 - `category` is the ground-truth or oracle category.

 ## Dataset Preparation

 - **Preprocessing**.
-Before splitting, the manually-tagged class comments were preprocessed as follows:
+Before splitting, the manually tagged class comments were preprocessed as follows:
     - We changed the sentences to lowercase, reduced multiple line endings to one, and removed special characters except for  `a-z0-9,.@#&^%!? \n`  since different languages can have different meanings for the symbols.
 For example, `$,:{}!!` are markup symbols in Pharo, while in Java it is `‘/* */ <p>`, and `#,`  in Python.
 For simplicity reasons, we removed all such special character meanings.
-    - We replaced periods in numbers, "e.g.", "i.e.", etc, so that comment sentences do not get split incorrectly.
+    - We replaced periods in numbers, "e.g.", "i.e.", etc, so that comment sentences are not split incorrectly.
     - We removed extra spaces before and after comments or lines.

 - **Splitting sentences**.
     - Since the classification is sentence-based, we split the comments into sentences.
-    - As we use NEON tool to extract NLP features, we use the same splitting method to split the sentence.
+    - We use the NEON tool to split the text into sentences.
 It splits the sentences based on selected characters `(\\n|:)`.
 This is another reason to remove some of the special characters to avoid unnecessary splitting.
-    - Note: the sentences may not be complete sentences.
-Sometimes the annotators classified a relevant phrase a sentence into a category.
+    - Note: the sentences may not be complete.
+Sometimes, the annotators classify a relevant phrase a sentence into a category.

 - **Partition selection**.
     - After splitting comments into  sentences, we split the sentence dataset in an 80/20 training-testing split.
     - The partitions are determined based on an algorithm in which we first determine the stratum of each class comment.
 The original paper gives more details on strata distribution.
     - Then, we follow a round-robin approach to fill training and testing partitions from the strata.
-We select a stratum, select the category with a minimum number of instances in it to achieve the best balancing, and assign it to the train or test partition based on the required proportions.
+We select a stratum, select the category with a minimum number of instances in it to achieve the best balancing and assign it to the train or test partition based on the required proportions.

-- **Feature preparation**.
-We use two kinds of features: TEXT and NLP.
-    - For NLP features, we prepare a term-by-document matrix M, where each row represents a comment sentence (i.e., a sentence belongs to our language dataset composing CCTM) and each column represents the extracted feature.
-    - To extract the NLP features, we use NEON, a tool proposed in the previous work of Andrea Di Sorbo.
-The tool detects NLP patterns from natural language-based sentences.
-We add the identified NLP patterns as feature columns in M, where each of them models the presence (modeled by 1) or absence (modeled by 0) of an NLP pattern in the comment sentences.
-In sum, each i\_th row represents a comment sentence, and j_th represents an NLP feature.
-    - For the TEXT features, we apply typical preprocessing steps such as stop word removal, stemmer, and convert it a vector based on the TF-IDF approach.
-The first attribute is a sentence.
-In case of TEXT features, the rows are the comment sentences and the column represents a term contained in it.
-Each cell of the matrix represents the weight (or importance) of the j\_th term contained in the i_th comment sentence.
-The terms in M are weighted using the TF–IDF score.
-    - We prepare such Matrix M for each category of each language.
-The last column of the Matrix represents the category.

-- **Classification**.
-We used Weka to classify the comment sentences into each category using the Random Forest model (the baseline).

-- **Evaluation**.
-We evaluated our baseline models (i.e., for each category) using standard evaluation metrics, precision, recall, and F1-score.

 ## Software Projects
 We extracted the class comments from selected projects.

 - ### Java
-     Details of six java projects.
+     Details of six Java projects.
     - Eclipse:  The version of the project referred to extracted class comments is available as [Raw Dataset](https://doi.org/10.5281/zenodo.4311839) on Zenodo.
 More detail about the project is available on GitHub [Eclipse](https://github.com/eclipse).

     - Guava: The version of the project referred to extracted class comments is available as [Raw Dataset](https://doi.org/10.5281/zenodo.4311839) on Zenodo.
 More detail about the project is available on GitHub [Guava](https://github.com/google/guava).